An Evening of Blue

 He blinked stinging tears and tightened his grip on the steering wheel.

 It was late; Professor Winters’ story had taken well into the witching hours.
-David’s dashboard clock hummed an iridescent 3:13 and the little car sped through the forest.
-Sleep was more than an hour away; his bed in the hotel he was staying at was fifty miles from his former professor’s little house.
+David’s dashboard clock hummed an iridescent 3:13 and the car sped through the forest.
+Sleep was more than an hour away.

 Unable to find anything to fit his mood on the radio, he switched it off and drove in silence.
 He found himself thinking about his old professor’s story.
 Surely it had been made up, Arthur Winters had at one time been known for being able to invent elaborate, compelling stories on the spot—and pass them off as fact.